- Treatment for erectile dysfunction with tadalafil

 What is tadalafil?

-Tadalafil is sometimes referred to as a longer-acting PDE-5 inhibitor because its effects may last for up to around 36 hours in some individuals, although this varies.
+Tadalafil is a longer-acting PDE-5 inhibitor.
+Its effects may last for up to around 36 hours in some individuals, though this varies..

 What is the active substance in tadalafil?